lordlinus/cosmosdb-graph-demo/README.md

 Graph helps solve **complex** problems by utilizing power of **relationships** between objects, eventhough some of these can be modeled as SQL statements gremlin api provide a more concise way to express and search relationships

 - [Sample Queries](sample_queries.md)

+### Why use Azure search

+Cosmos is great for running OLTP queries and if you need to search for data within edges/transactions, Azure search is a great option.

 ## Visualization